shortcut/keyholder-sample-app/README.md

 ## Context of usage:

 Suppose, you come across a development task where you need to keep a build time secret value inside of your app code.
 And you do not want to hardcode it in Kotlin or Java code since a hacker can retrieve it by reverse-engineering the app code.
-Of course, you do not want to pay to App Shielding solutions as well for protecting your data :)
+AND Of course, you do not want to pay to App Shielding solutions for protecting your data :)

-In that case, you need to take help from this sample code.

 ## Approach